USAID v. Alliance for Open Society International (2020)

-Agency for Int'l Development v.
-Alliance for Open Society International, 591 U.S. ___ (2020), also known as Alliance for Open Society II (to distinguish it from the 2013 case), was a United States Supreme Court case in which the Court held that compelled speech required as a condition for funding on foreign non-governmental affiliates of U.S. non-government organizations does not violate First Amendment rights.
+Agency for International Development v.
+Alliance for Open Society International, Inc., 591 U.S. ___ (2020), also known as AOSI II (to distinguish it from the 2013 case), was a United States Supreme Court case in which the Court held that compelled speech required as a condition for funding on foreign non-governmental affiliates of U.S. non-government organizations does not violate First Amendment rights.

 Background

 The United States Leadership Against HIV/AIDS, Tuberculosis, and Malaria Act of 2003 was signed into law as a means to fund private non-governmental organizations (NGO) to help fight AIDS and other diseases in foreign countries.
 As a condition of this funding, entities were required to also promote an anti-prostitution pledge requiring them to establish "a policy explicitly opposing prostitution and sex trafficking", a term known as the Policy Requirement.
 This program is overseen through the United States Agency for International Development, the United States Department of Health and Human Services and the Centers for Disease Control and Prevention.

-This Policy Requirement was originally challenged by NGO looking to receive the funding as early as 2005 as it was seen as compelled speech, which violated their First Amendment rights and resulted in the Supreme Court case Agency for International Development v.
-Alliance for Open Society International, Inc., which ruled that the anti-prostitution pledge was compelled speech on American NGOs to mirror the government's view.
+This Policy Requirement was originally challenged by an NGO looking to receive the funding as early as 2005 as it was seen as compelled speech, which violated their First Amendment rights and resulted in the 2013 Supreme Court case AOSI I, which ruled that the anti-prostitution pledge was compelled speech on American NGOs to mirror the government's view.

 Following the 2013 decision, the government subsequently backed off the Policy Requirement for those NGOs based in the United States, but maintained the requirement for affiliates that were established in a foreign country.
 Several of the same NGOs on the 2013 case again filed suit on the First Amendment grounds and following the Supreme Court's decision.
 In both the United States District Court for the Southern District of New York and United States Court of Appeals for the Second Circuit, the courts upheld in favor of the NGOs on the basis of the Supreme Court's prior ruling.